karinlag/BIOS9000/0_tech.md

 You will have to load the individual modules per software to run.

-## Getting a compute session

-Quite frequently we will have to use slurm to run things.

-The command to get an interactive session is the following:

-'salloc --ntasks=6 --mem-per-cpu=4G --time=02:00:00 --qos=devel --account=ec34'

-This will give you 4 cpus for 2 hours, with 20GB of memory.

 ## Using screen

 `screen` is a small program that will allow programs to keep running even if